linode/docs/docs/platform/object-storage/pricing-and-limitations/index.md

 Users accessing object storage resources are limited to 750 requests per second, per IP address.

 {{< note >}}
 The rate limits for Object Storage may be subject to change.
-This document will be updated to include any futures changes.
+This document will be updated to include any future changes.
 {{</ note >}}